This post contains affiliate links.

 Nutritional Yeast

-Nutritional yeast is a reasonable cotija cheese substitute for those on a dairy-free or vegan diet.
-It has a cheesy, nutty, unique taste that mimics cotija cheese reasonably well.
-It is a good option for sprinkling on top of Mexican cuisine like tacos, salads, or pasta dishes.
-As it doesn’t melt, it is not as good a substitute in cooked cuisine like enchiladas or anything that requires melting cheese.
+Nutritional yeast is a reasonable substitute for cotija cheese for those on a dairy-free or vegan diet.
+It has a unique cheesy and nutty taste that mimics cotija cheese reasonably well.
+It is a good option for sprinkling on top of tacos, salads, or pasta dishes.
+However, as it doesnโt melt, it is not as good a substitute in cooked cuisine like enchiladas or anything that requires melted cheese.